ds17f/leaf-remote/README.md

 Note that this is **not the username/password that you use to log into `leaf-bit`, the NissanConnect EV app, or the Nissan Owner's Portal.**

+# Prior Art and Credits
+* The core API work on this project is based off of Phil Cole's excellent [pycarwings2](https://github.com/filcole/pycarwings2) library.